Sleepless Sentinels

 The ancient Eastern language of “girding the loins” summons an image of intense readiness for battle.
 Ankle-length tunics gathered above the knees, wrapped around the waist, and tied together freed the body for vigorous work.
 Military watches divided the night into periods in which sentinels kept guard with lamps in hand.
 The Jews divided the night into three watches and the Romans into four.
 In either division, the third watch ended well past midnight, at 3 a.m. or sunrise.

 Living faith requires watchfulness and perseverance, as in a marriage bond.
 The master’s return from a wedding is significant, as the Prophets describe the Lord as a husband and lover (Isaiah 54:5; Hosea 2:16 or 18).
 The Song of Songs also celebrates the nuptial relationship between God and his people.
-The beloved stays awake all night, like a sentinel waiting for her lover.
+Like a sentinel waiting for his master, the bride stays awake all night waiting for her bridegroom.
 In the parables of the watchful servants and the ten virgins, masculine and feminine strength are combined to produce a powerful image of the faithful disciple.

 The joyful master surprises his faithful servants upon his return by girding himself and treating them to a feast.
 The Lord cannot be outdone in generosity.